David17c/Dfetch/README.md

 ## How to make a custom ascii art

-Put the ASCII art you want to use into a `txt` file. it should look something like this.
+Put the ASCII art you want to use into a `txt` file.
+It should look something like this.

 ```
              ...-:::::-...